eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_executor_timers.rst

   // Destroy timer
   rcl_timer_fini(&timer);

-This will deallocate used memory and make the timer invalid
+This will free used memory and make the timer invalid

 Executor
 --------